Table of Contents ×

 You Have Younger Audiences as Target Customers

-As we mentioned slightly earlier, TikTok is dominated by younger audiences.
+As I mentioned slightly earlier, TikTok is dominated by younger audiences.

 The combination of visuals, catchy music, colorful filters, and entertaining type of content makes the app inherently appealing to younger generations.